 - Prepare your closing.
 Thank the host.
 Give your contact information.
 Be gracious.

 - Be confident.
 You know your product or service.
 It’s your baby.
 Speak from your heart because you are there to tell everyone how great your product or service really is, and you can only do that if believe it yourself.
-And, that shows through in your presentation.
+And, that will show through in your presentation.

-Keep it simple and in no time at all, you’ll be a pro at interviewing in all types of media forms.
+Keep it simple and in no time at all, you’ll be a pro at interviewing on all types of media platforms.

 And you know it!